1noll1/lt2212-v19-a3/README.md

 **Note: In test.py, since smoothing would be terribly cumbersome, all unknown labels are assigned the lowest probability of the distribution returned by pred_log_proba.**

-As is to be expected, trigrams are more accurate than bigrams.
-Also, in lines 500-1000 there are considerably less unrecognized classes than in 1-500, which is most likely the reason behind the higher accuracy/lower perplexity in the former.
+In lines 500-1000 there are considerably less unrecognized classes than in 1-500, which is most likely the reason behind the higher accuracy/lower perplexity in the former.

  Commands | Accuracy  | Perplexity | No. unrecognized classes
  -------- | --------- | ---------- | ------------------------